Biblical Theology Symposium

 April 13 & 14, 2012

-This Symposium will take place on April 13 & 14, 2012 and is co-sponsored by Park Street Church in Boston, MA.
-All meals, lodging, honoraria and other expenses will be paid by the Consortium; participants will incur only travel expenses to and from the Symposium.
-Each Study Center whose application for the Symposium has been approved will receive one copy of A New Testament Biblical Theology: The Unfolding of the Old Testament in the New.
-The event is only open to Study Centers who have been approved for membership in the Consortium and who have paid the current year’s dues.
-In order to make the event as focused and beneficial as possible only 10 Study Centers can be represented.
-If you would like the opportunity to represent your Study Center along with one other participant (preferably a board member) you can apply here.
-At this time applications are open for both our Church & Society symposium and Biblical Hermeneutics symposium (for more information on the Church & Society symposium, click here), a member study center is invited to apply to attend either symposia, but not both.
-One caveat: an application implies a clear commitment to attend, if the application is approved.
-Please be certain of your commitment to the Symposium, if you apply.
+This Symposium took place on April 13 & 14, 2012 and was co-sponsored by Park Street Church in Boston, MA.
+All meals, lodging, honoraria and other expenses were paid by the Consortium; participants incured only travel expenses to and from the Symposium.
+Each Study Center whose application for the Symposium was approved received one copy of A New Testament Biblical Theology: The Unfolding of the Old Testament in the New.
+The event was only open to Study Centers who were approved for membership in the Consortium and who paid the current year’s dues.

-The entire Symposium will take place at historic Park Street Church on the Boston Common in the center of Boston’s historic district.
-Lodging will be within walking distance of the church.
-The Symposium will begin with lunch on Friday, April 13, and conclude with lunch on Saturday, April 14.
-We will have two extensive guided discussions with Dr. Beale and ample time for informal conversation with other Study Center personnel.
-Dr. Beale will also be delivering a public lecture Friday night and an afternoon seminar on Saturday at Park Street Church.
-We look forward to a very useful time of building relationships with each other, learning from one of the premier Biblical scholars in America and growing in our knowledge of the faith we profess.
+The entire Symposium took place at historic Park Street Church on the Boston Common in the center of Boston’s historic district.
+Lodging was within walking distance of the church.
+The Symposium began with lunch on Friday, April 13, and concluded with lunch on Saturday, April 14.
+We had two extensive guided discussions with Dr. Beale and ample time for informal conversation with other Study Center personnel.
+Dr. Beale also delivered a public lecture Friday night and an afternoon seminar on Saturday at Park Street Church.